August 26, 2025

 Reimbursement impact: These codes affect DRG placement, level-of-care coding, and newborn per-diem calculations.
 Accurate documentation supports proper assignment of resources for obstetric and neonatal care services.

-Practical Applications for Coding & CDI Teams
+Practical Considerations for Coding and Clinical Teams

 To mitigate financial and operational impact, coding and CDI leaders should begin working now to: